-Talk to any successful person in the network marketing industry and they will tell you about the revolving door in their business.
+Talk to any successful person in the network marketing industry and they have a revolving door in their business.
 It doesn’t matter what company they work with.
-If 10 people join their business this month, 6 to 8 of those people will drop out within the first 90 days, and typically all but one or two of them will drop out by the end of the year.
+If 10 people join their business this month, 6 to 8 of those people will drop out within the first 90-days, and typically all but one or two of them will drop out by the end of the year.

 These successful reps have to keep REPLACING reps who quit, just to maintain their business.
 It’s true, this is a business of attrition.

-People quit MLM for a WIDE variety of reasons such as:
+People quit MLM for a WIDE variety of reasons, such as:

 - Unrealistic expectations